zweifisch/doklein/doc/index.md

 # doklein

-features
+### features

-* run as a php application, compilation is done on the fly
+* run as a php application, markdown to html compilation is done on the fly
 * static site exporting is also supported
 * syntax highlighting